gini/gini-vision-lib-android/ginivision/module.md

 ### Tablet Support

-The Gini Vision Library can be used on tablets, too.
+The Gini Vision Library can be used on tablets too.
 We have adapted some UI elements to offer a better experience to tablet users and removed the camera flash requirement for tablets since flash is not present on all tablets.
 For more information please consult our guide
 [Supporting Tablets](http://developer.gini.net/gini-vision-lib-android/html/updating-to-2-4-0.html#tablet-support).